HF Sinclair (DINO) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the independent energy company had gained 4.42% over the past month.
-This has outpaced the Oils-Energy sector's gain of 3.44% and lagged the S&P 500's gain of 8.32% in that time.
+Coming into today, shares of the independent energy company had gained 2.97% in the past month.
+In that same time, the Oils-Energy sector gained 2%, while the S&P 500 gained 5.83%.

 Investors will be hoping for strength from HF Sinclair as it approaches its next earnings release, which is expected to be February 24, 2023.
-In that report, analysts expect HF Sinclair to post earnings of $3.59 per share.
-This would mark year-over-year growth of 3363.64%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.62 billion, up 35.59% from the year-ago period.
+The company is expected to report EPS of $3.59, up 3363.64% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $7.62 billion, up 35.59% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for HF Sinclair.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.76% higher.
-HF Sinclair is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.17% lower.
+HF Sinclair currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, HF Sinclair is holding a Forward P/E ratio of 5.95.
-For comparison, its industry has an average Forward P/E of 25.18, which means HF Sinclair is trading at a discount to the group.
+Investors should also note HF Sinclair's current valuation metrics, including its Forward P/E ratio of 5.88.
+Its industry sports an average Forward P/E of 23.77, so we one might conclude that HF Sinclair is trading at a discount comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report